ppetit/fuel-plugin-lma-collector/doc/user/source/appendix_metrics.rst

 (``field keys``) are not.
 Also, in StackLight all the values are numbers (float), and all the metrics have an ``environment_label`` dimension which will not be repeated hereafter.
-The ``environment_label`` dimension can be useful to aggregate metrics coming from multiple MCP deployment sources.
+The ``environment_label`` dimension can be useful to aggregate metrics coming from multiple deployment sources.

 System metrics
 ++++++++++++++